 Ofsted and Cultural Capital (2019-2025)

 Cultural capital was formally introduced into the Education Inspection Framework in September 2019.
-Ofsted defines it as: "the essential knowledge that pupils need to be educated citizens, introducing them to the best that has been thought and said."
+Ofsted defines it as: "the essential knowledge that learners need to be educated citizens, introducing them to the best that has been thought and said."

 2024-2025 Changes: